Skip to Main Content

 • How to Cite: and in-depth guide that covers the basics of citing and gives a brief overview of some of the most popular citation styles used at UBC.

-For a brief video recap of the information covered in the How to Cite guide check out the following videos:
+For a brief video recap of the information covered in the How to Cite guide check out the following video: